And My Tears Flow

 The Rhombus of Michaelis

-By Cathy Daub with extracts from midwife, Jean Sutton “The Rhombus of Michaelis?” people ask, “What’s that??”
+*With extracts from midwife, Jean Sutton “The Rhombus of Michaelis?” people ask, “What’s that??”
 Most women giving birth have never heard of it before and yet it plays a key part in every birth.
 I first heard about it from midwife Jean Sutton in New Zealand.
-She went back and studied the …
+She went back and studied the old midwifery texts …

 Read more…